 Colleen earned her B.A. from Dickinson College and completed her J.D. at the Duquesne University School of Law, where she was an editor for the magazine, Juris.

-She is a Fellow in the American College of Trial Lawyers, a Fellow in the College of Labor and Employment Lawyers and a Fellow in the Academy of Trial Lawyers of Allegheny County where she serves as Assistant Treasurer and a member of the Federal Practice, Membership and Retreat Committees.
+She is a Fellow in the American College of Trial Lawyers, a Fellow in the College of Labor and Employment Lawyers and a Fellow in the Academy of Trial Lawyers of Allegheny County where she serves as Vice President and a member of the Federal Practice, Membership and Retreat Committees.
 Colleen is a Past Chair of the Labor and Employment Section of the Allegheny County Bar Association.
 She is a former Council Member of the ACBA Federal Court Section and served on the ACBA Federal Court Local Rules Committee for 2015.
 Colleen is also a member of the Third Federal Circuit, the National Employment Lawyers Association (NELA) and the Western Pennsylvania Employment Lawyers Association (WPELA).
 She is also a past president of the Duquesne University Law Alumni Association.

 Colleen was recognized by the The Legal Intelligencer and Pennsylvania Law Weekly in their "The Women of Year" 2008 publication for her federal jury verdict which resulted in a judgment of nearly $3 million for 12 teachers who were paid less because of their age and gender by a local school district.
 Another of her federal court jury trials yielded a favorable verdict of over $3 million against the area's largest health care system on behalf of a physician due to illegal retaliation.
 Colleen has also received several other substantial verdicts in single-plaintiff and multi-plaintiff cases.